lmondada/dphil-thesis/content/03_compiler/_index.md

 In this chapter, we formalise quantum computation and optimisation based on graphs and graph transformations, providing the foundation for all considerations in later chapters.
-Albeit slightly simplified, the internal representation IR we propose here is based on joint work recently presented at the _Workshop on Programming Languages for Quantum Computing_ (PlanQC) 2025
+Albeit slightly simplified, the intermediate representation IR we propose here is based on joint work recently presented at the _Workshop on Programming Languages for Quantum Computing_ (PlanQC) 2025
 @Hugr, as well as [ongoing development](https://github.com/CQCL/hugr).